Drafting Instructions – Free Slacks Pattern

 Welcome to the Slacks Pattern Instructions.
-Here you’ll be able to find a step by step guide on how to draft your first pair of slacks.
-Before you start, it’s very important to know that pants are one of the most difficult pattern to master.
-Normally it takes between 5-10 prototypes to get the perfect fit, so it’s okay to get frustrated.
-BUT, I promise you once you have the finished pattern, you’ll be able to draft any design you want, so let’s get into it!
+Today I’m going to show you how to draft this pattern step by step.
+Before starting, it’s important to know that any pants pattern is a difficult pattern to get right.
+It took me between 5-10 prototypes to get the right fit, so don’t worry if the same happens to you.
+It might be frustrating but I promise you it’s worth it!
 You can draft slacks from the trousers foundation but in this post I’ll show you how to do it from scratch.

 Measurements